golang/website/content/static/doc/mod.md

   `v1.999.999-99999999999999-daa7c04131f5`.
 * The timestamp must match the revision's timestamp.
-This prevents attackers from flooding [module proxies](#glos-module-proxy) with an unbounded number of pseudo-versions that refer to the same revision.
+This prevents attackers from flooding [module proxies](#glos-module-proxy) with an unbounded number of otherwise identical pseudo-versions.
+This also prevents module consumers from changing the relative ordering of versions.
-* The revision must be an ancestor of one of the module repository's branches.
+* The revision must be an ancestor of one of the module repository's branches or tags.
 This prevents attackers from referring to unapproved changes or pull requests.

 Pseudo-versions never need to be typed by hand.
 Many commands accept a commit hash or a branch name and will translate it into a pseudo-version